tsgates/arch-wiki-markdown/wiki/Pdnsd.md

 need to create it:

     # groupadd pdnsd
-    # useradd -r -d /var/cache/pdnsd -g pdnsd -s /bin/false pdnsd
+    # useradd -r -d /var/cache/pdnsd/ -g pdnsd -s /bin/false pdnsd

-/var/cache/pdnsd was chosen for the home directory because that is where pdnsd stores its data.
+/var/cache/pdnsd/ was chosen for the home directory because that is where pdnsd stores its data.

 Next, go back to pdnsd.conf.
 This time you will be editing the global section at the top of the file.
 Change run_as from nobody to pdnsd.
-You should also make sure the strict_setuid option is set to on for extra security (this is the default}}).
+You should also make sure the strict_setuid option is set to on for extra security (this is the default).

-Now the server is too limited; it needs to write to a directory under /var/cache, but it cannot since it no longer has root privileges.
+Now the server is too limited; it needs to write to a directory under /var/cache/, but it cannot since it no longer has root privileges.
 Return some functionality:

-    # chown -R pdnsd:pdnsd /var/cache/pdnsd
+    # chown -R pdnsd:pdnsd /var/cache/pdnsd/
-    # chmod 700 /var/cache/pdnsd
+    # chmod 700 /var/cache/pdnsd/
     # chmod 600 /var/cache/pdnsd/pdnsd.cache

 Note:This needs to be redone upon every update.

 > Testing

 You should now have a working pdnsd daemon.
-Fire it up and find out:

-    # systemctl start pdnsd
+Start it.

 You can test it with the nslookup utility (from the dnsutils package):